-MAGNETIC NORTH: voices from the Indigenous Arctic
+MAGNETIC NORTH: Voices from the Indigenous Arctic

-Thursday, December 3, 2020 Start time: 6:30pm
+Thursday, December 3, 2020 to Friday, December 3, 2021

 Supported by Arts Council England and the High Commission of Canada, part of the public programme accompanying the Citi exhibition Arctic: culture and climate at the British Museum (22 October 2020–21 February 2021).